-This easy to make Charcuterie Board is perfect for parties, and can be served as a fun dinner or as an easy fall appetizer for a bigger party.
+This easy to make Thanksgiving Charcuterie Board is perfect for parties, and can be served as a fun dinner for a fall themed party or as an easy fall appetizer for Thanksgiving.
 Colorful and packed with delicious meats, cheeses and fresh fruit, I included all my best tips for how to make a charcuterie board!

 Charcuterie boards are such a show stopper, and I have been obsessed with them for a while now.
 I even follow the #charcuterieboard hashtag on Instagram.
 I just love looking at all the colors and arrangements, plus cheese and crackers has always been my favorite meal!
 I linked the supplies I used for this charcuterie board at the end of the post.
 Keep scrolling to see a fun Halloween Charcuterie Board variation.

 Thanksgiving Harvest Charcuterie Board Supplies

 These are affiliate links for products and I may earn a small commission.

 - Give yourself plenty of time to prepare so you don’t feel rushed.
 I really took my time arranging this and it took about an hour.
 I think the average time to assemble, including slicing, washing and drying fruit and arranging, would be about 45 minutes.

 - Replenish the crackers and bread as needed.
 Slice the bread last and serve the slices close together to keep the bread soft.
 Slice a second loaf and keep it in a plastic baggie so it doesn’t dry out.

 - Keep a color theme in mind when planning your board.
 I went for oranges and purples with a touch of green in this charcuterie board.

 - Place complimentary flavors close together.
 For example; brie, figs, prosciutto and french bread are all close together, then hard cheese, soft salami and crackers are placed close together.